natecostello/van_two_point_oh/blog/2021-11-2-8020-install/8020-install.md

 We braced it with extra 8020 to make sure all joint remained square during movement.
 We loaded it into the van and removed the bracing.
 With the structure nearly in place, we could see where all the structure and panels were located against the van internals.
 We modified the stock factory wall panel material to cover the van interstitial spaces that aren't covered by our backside panels.
 We cut and attached them such that they can be easily removed with the assemblies installed.
 We did this keep things tidy and provides a little thermal benefit.

 ![van wall panels](van-wall-panels.jpeg)
-_These prevents wires from poking out, and crap from falling into crevices._
+_These prevent wires from poking out, and crap from falling into crevices, etc._

 We also had to feed all of our branch wiring that runs in the van interstitials through the accesses we included in the backside panels prior to moving into place.